sushil2601/javaScript_practise/REACT.md

 .HTML and CSS are used for UI.                               .Native UI components are used for UI.
 .Deployed as web applications.                               .Deployed through app stores.

-Q. What is GraphQL?
-Ans:-
-    GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.

-    GraphQL and React are often used together.React components can use GraphQL queries to fetch the data required for rendering.

 Q. What are the ways to achieve state managements?
 When to use What in React?
 Ans :-